maisnamraju/hagura/_posts/2017-02-18-call-and-apply.md

 	red 2012
 	Chevy Custom
 ```
-What we just did was bind the scope of car inside that of truck and this opens up many possibilities of using methods that are inside another function or class so in the end we end up writing less code.
-This kind of technique can be used with many built in datatypes in Javascript like `Strings`, `Arrays` and `Objects`; for example one of the most common applications of call is to convert arguments passed into a function.
+What we just did was bind the scope of car inside that of truck and this opens up many possibilities of using methods that are inside another function or class so in the end we end up writing less repetitive code.
+This kind of technique can be used with many built in datatypes in Javascript like `Strings`, `Arrays` and `Objects`; for example, one of the most common applications of call is to convert arguments passed into a function into an array.

 ```
 function convertArugments(){